'In the doghouse': Red Bull pair 'screwed-up', says team chief

 "The message was delivered very clearly.
 They are both in the doghouse.
 They will apologise to all of the staff before Barcelona."

+Ricciardo and Verstappen were both later given an official reprimand for their collision.

+The pair were called to see the stewards after the race and blamed equally for the incident.
+Both apologized, but they were handed official reprimands for their contributions to the collision.

-Verstappen said the pair had met and apologised.
+Verstappen said he and Ricciardo had met and apologised.
 He said the crash was "unnecessary" but held no grudge against his Australian team-mate.

 The 20-year-old Dutchman said: "It's really disappointing for the team.
 We lost a lot of points today, unnecessarily.